kolpanic/ZipKit/README.md

 The Project
 The Xcode project contains three targets:
-* a Mac OS X framework
+* an OS X framework
-* a Mac OS X static library
+* an OS X static library
 * an iOS static library

 ###Using ZipKit